akaBeakman/personal-infosec-resources/README.md

 This is a curated list of resources to help people protect themselves from the typical threats we all face.

-*A note about Wirecutter links: The creation of a free Times account can be avoided, if necessary, by [viewing Google's cached copy of the page](https://support.google.com/websearch/answer/1687222).*

 ## General Resources

 ### United States Government Resources